albanm/vuetify-vim/README.md

 # vuetify-vim

-This is an unofficial vim plugin that defines [UltiSnips](https://github.com/SirVer/ultisnips) snippets for vuetify.
+This is an unofficial vim plugin that defines [UltiSnips](https://github.com/SirVer/ultisnips) snippets for [vuetify](https://vuetifyjs.com).

-The snippets are created from the official one in [vuetify-vscode](https://github.com/vuetifyjs/vuetify-vscode) so you can refer to the documentation [here](https://github.com/vuetifyjs/vuetify-vscode/blob/master/documentation.md).
+The snippets are created from the official ones in [vuetify-vscode](https://github.com/vuetifyjs/vuetify-vscode) so you can refer to the documentation [here](https://github.com/vuetifyjs/vuetify-vscode/blob/master/documentation.md).

 ## Install